JStover95/FaaSr-Functions/weather_visualization/README.md

         faasr_log(f"Error downloading data from {url}: {e}")
         raise e
 ```

-> ℹ️ Note that we wrapped the download in a `try`/`except` block.
-This allows us to use `faasr_log` to record an error, simplifying troubleshooting if the download fails.

 Finally, we can put everything together in a single function that: